onap/policy-parent/docs/development/devtools/apex-s3p.rst

 Performance test plan will be the same as the stability test plan except for some differences listed below:

 - Increase the number of threads from 5 to 20.
 - Reduce test time to ninety minutes.
+(ThreadGroup.duration - Set the duration to 5400 seconds)

-- Calculate the amount of requests handled in the time frame.
+Download and update the jmx file presented in the apex-pdp git repository - `jmx file path <https://gerrit.onap.org/r/gitweb?p=policy/apex-pdp.git;a=tree;f=testsuites/performance/performance-benchmark-test/src/main/resources;h=b0ed1058b11f82b42fb5be1a07009114e1e8b593;hb=refs/heads/master>`_.

 Run Test
 --------